Aman9das/zaneyos/README.md

 - Clone this repo.
 - Then go into repo folder (stay in this folder)
 - Change username, hostname, theme, and any other variables you may want under user information in flake.nix
+- If you change your hostname in the flake.nix know you need to update your defualt config, rebuild, and reboot.
 - Ensure you have selected the proper profile in the flake as well.
-I use amd-desktop.
 - Generate your hardware.nix like so:

 ```